 - Papular urticaria / insect bites – Often excoriated and lasts longer than 24 hours.

 - Dermatographism may mimic urticaria and is induced by firmly stroking the skin.
 It lasts from 0.5-2 hours.

 - Contact dermatitis (irritant, allergic) may have an unusual geometric shape correlating to the inciting irritant and often develops blisters.

 - Lupus erythematosus – Often with epidermal changes (scaly, atrophic, or ulcerated).

-- Herpes zoster – May also be urticarial, but lesions are painful and long lasting.
+- Herpes zoster – May initially be urticarial, but lesions are painful and evolve into blisters and crusts.